ivettevaldez/ios-projects/README.md

 # iOSProjects
-All referent to iOS projects.
+All related to iOS projects.